kylegwilliam/byu-cs324/hw-strings-io-env/README.md

     which and why?*

- 5. Print out the address _referred to_ (i.e., its pointer value) by each of the variables `s1`, `s2`, and `s3` as an unsigned integer in decimal format (i.e., format `"%u"`), each on a line by itself.
+ 5. Print out the address _referred to_ (i.e., its pointer value) by each of the variables `s1`, `s2`, and `s3` as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.
 Since all these variables refer to arrays/strings, you can also think of each referred-to addresses as that of the _first byte/character_ in each array/string referred to.

     See the comment on type casting from question 4.

     Note that while `s1`, `s2`, and `s3` are _declared_ differently, they
     effectively act the same, in that:

-    - When represented as an _integer_ value (i.e., format `"%u"`), `printf()` uses the referred-to address (i.e., the _pointer value_) as a replacement.
+    - When represented as a (long unsigned)  _integer_ value (i.e., format `"%lu"`), `printf()` uses the referred-to address (i.e., the _pointer value_) as a replacement.
     - When represented as a _string_ value (i.e., format `"%s"`), `printf()` uses the values _at_ the referred-to address (i.e., the string contents) as a replacement.